 With its restrained and expressive taste, the prosperous and vibrant Song dynasty is regarded as a pinnacle of Chinese culture and aesthetics.
 The growing popularity of Buddhism in China coalesced with centuries-old foundations of Chinese philosophies and artistic techniques, inspired new heights of painting, calligraphy, ceramics, gardens, poetry, and art theory.

-The centerpiece of the gallery is the larger-than-life painted wood sculpture, Guanyin, Bodhisattva of Compassion, which underwent a year-and-a-half conservation project before being put back on view for the first time since 1999.
-Surrounding Guanyin , the gallery is a contemplative space that evokes the restrained elegance of Song period aesthetics.
+The centerpiece of the gallery is the larger-than-life painted wood sculpture, Guanyin, Bodhisattva of Compassion, which underwent a year-and-a-half conservation project before being put back on view in 2016.
+Surrounding Guanyin, the gallery is a contemplative space that evokes the restrained elegance of Song period aesthetics.
 Other masterpieces include a rare and exquisite pale-blue Ru ware dish—the official imperial ceramic for the Northern Song court—of which there are less than one hundred still extant in the world, and the celebrated Scenery of Yixing landscape scroll painted in the year 1356 by the artist Zhou Zhi, whose restrained monochrome work would influence generations of scholar artists.